BrownUniversity/terraform-gcp-jupyterhub/README.md

 ### CI
 This project has three workflows enabled:

-1. PR labeler: When openning a PR to defaukt branch, a label is given assigned automatically accourding to the name of your feature branch.
+1. PR labeler: When opening a PR to the main branch, a label is given assigned automatically according to the name of your feature branch.
 The labeler follows the follows rules in [pr-labeler.yml](.github/pr-labeler.yml)

-2. Realease Drafter: When merging to master, a release is drafted using the [Release-Drafter Action](https://github.com/marketplace/actions/release-drafter)
+2. Release Drafter: When merging to master, a release is drafted using the [Release-Drafter Action](https://github.com/marketplace/actions/release-drafter)

 3. `Kitchen test` is run on every commit unless `[skip ci]` is added to commit message.